jplck/devops-ticket-translation-function/README.md

 #### Creating a Personal Access Token (PAT)

 A Personal Access Token will allow our Translation service to access our Projects and add translations to our Tickets.
-Please keep in mind, that the translation service will only be able to edit projects, that you personally have access to.
+Please keep in mind, that the translation service will only be able to edit projects, that you have access to.

 This guide explains how to create a PAT: https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate